Geontech/fins/docs/integration.md

 To get started developing a System-level Nodeset, create a Nodeset JSON with the following:

 1. A unique and descriptive value for the `name` key.
-2. The `is_system_nodeset` must be set to `true` to flag this Nodeset as System-level.
-3. The `parameters` key contains constants that can be used elsewhere in the JSON file.
+2. The `parameters` key contains constants that can be used elsewhere in the JSON file.
 The `parameters` schema is located [here](parameters.md).
-4. The `nodes` key lists the IPs and Nodes which are being described by this Nodeset.
+3. The `nodes` key lists the IPs and Nodes which are being described by this Nodeset.
 See the [Nodes JSON section](#Nodeset-Json-Schema:-Nodes) for more information.
-5. The `base_offset` key is the global offset for the bus that controls the AXI4-Lite Properties interface.
+4. The `base_offset` key is the global offset for the bus that controls the AXI4-Lite Properties interface.
 For many architectures this is 0, but some specify this base address at the bus level.
-6. The `properties_offset` key is the offset for a particular node in the `nodes` array.
+5. The `properties_offset` key is the offset for a particular node in the `nodes` array.
 It can be set manually or can be set to the filepath of the block design file to auto-infer the offset.
-7. The `ports_consumer_name` key is set for the element of the `nodes` array that consumes data from a processor through a DMA module.
+6. The `ports_consumer_name` key is set for the element of the `nodes` array that consumes data from a processor through a DMA module.
 At most one element of the `nodes` array can have this key set.
-8. The `ports_producer_name` key is set for the element of the `nodes` array that produces data to a processor through a DMA module.
+7. The `ports_producer_name` key is set for the element of the `nodes` array that produces data to a processor through a DMA module.
 At most one element of the `nodes` array can have this key set.

 The `fins` executable is used with the FINS Nodeset to run code generation.
 The standard "core" backend location is **./gen/core/**.
 The `fins` executable automatically detects differences in FINS Nodeset schemas.
 To generate the System-level Nodeset, execute the following commands: